project-origin/documentation/blockchain.md

 ### Transactions fees

-As we are dealing with micro-transactions, there cannot be a fee on each transaction, since this would otherwise hinder the free movement of the GGOs.
-This directly limits what sort of blockchains can be used, since those based on PoW ([Proof-of-Work](https://en.wikipedia.org/wiki/Proof_of_work)) and transaction fees are no longer relevant options.
+As we are dealing with micro-transactions, there cannot be a fee on each transaction, since this would otherwise hinder the free movement of GGOs.
+This directly limits which blockchain technologies can be used, since those based on PoW ([Proof-of-Work](https://en.wikipedia.org/wiki/Proof_of_work)) and transaction fees are no longer relevant options.

-Using Public Permissioned Blockchain allows the use of other consensus algorithms that are less resource intensive, thus in turn removes the need of transactions fees.
+Using Public Permissioned Blockchain allows the use of other consensus algorithms that are less resource intensive, thus in turn removes the need for transactions fees.

 ### Anonymity